excid3/simple_calendar/README.md

     has_calendar :start_time => :my_start_column

-Start_time is the field for the start time of the event.
+The start_time option is the field for the start time of the event.
 This will use my_start_column to determine which day to render the event on.